kgex/trafficflowyolov8/README.md

 ### PaddleOCR for Text Extraction

-After successful identification of number plates, the architecture integrates PaddleOCR, a powerful Optical Character Recognition (OCR) tool.
+After the successful identification of number plates, the architecture integrates PaddleOCR, a powerful Optical Character Recognition (OCR) tool.
 PaddleOCR is employed to extract text from the detected number plates, enabling the retrieval of alphanumeric details.

 ### Integration with Thingsboard Server using MQTT Protocol